qmk/qmk_firmware/keyboards/xelus/dharma/keymaps/default/readme.md

-# The Default Ext65 Layout
+# The Default Dharma Layout